LingzhaoFang1/Cattle-GeneAtlas/README.md

 # Cattle_GeneAtlas_Tissue_Specific_Genes_Defination.R
 This R code were used to detect the tissue-specific genes by computing the t-statistics for each gene in a tissue compared to other tissues that not belonging to the same cetagory

+# Smaples_Summary.Rdata
+This R object contains the metadata for all 723 samples, more details can also be found in our manuscript.